US-UK SEND Terminology Guide: A Transatlantic Glossary for EducatorsUS-UK SEND terminology guide classroom comparison

 Can a UK school use a US IEP format?

 A 504 Plan is not legally recognised in UK schools.
 However, the accommodations listed are still relevant and should be implemented.
 Inform the new UK school of the 504 Plan details, and request a meeting with the SENCO to discuss reasonable adjustments.
 The school will likely document this via their own provision map or a school-based support plan.
-If the pupil has significant needs, the SENCO may recommend requesting an EHCP assessment through the local authority.
+If the learner has significant needs, the SENCO may recommend requesting an EHCP assessment through the local authority.
 See 504 accommodations guide for what accommodations typically look like in the US context.

 How do RTI and the Graduated Approach compare in practice?